codascii/ShareRepository/README.md

 # ShareRepository
-Repository used in an Openclassrooms activity.
+Repository used in an Openclassrooms lesson.